milofultz/tinybrainfans/wiki/Programming/Vim/vim-commands.md

 ---
-title: Vim
+title: Vim Commands
-description: Vim is a command-line editor that is included with most *nix machines and OSX.
+description: Vim commands are notoriously arcane and weird, but quick once you learn them.
 ---

-Vim is a command-line editor that is included with most *nix machines and {{OSX|MacOS}}.

-## VimTutor

-Use it!
-It guides you through the basics of Vim by *doing things* instead of reading random wikis on the web and trying to cobble together how to do stuff.
-You can access it by typing `vimtutor` at the CLI.

-## Commands
+Vim commands are notoriously arcane and weird, but quick once you learn them.

 All commands must be done in "Normal" mode, accessed by pressing `esc` if in write mode.
 Commands are case sensitive and must be confirmed with `Enter` unless otherwise noted. `<c-x>` means `Ctrl+x`.

 Many of these commands derive from the original {{Unix}} text line editor `{{ed}}`.
 If you don't understand why things are the way they are here, pulling the thread of `ed` may benefit your understanding.

-### Meta/File
+## Meta/File

 Description | Command | Notes
 --- | --- | ---